Data stewards can link two identities to create a single, surviving Link ID. They can also unlink previously linked identities.

 - Automatic – This resolution reason is only used in cases where a Verato automated process is used to automatically close or update tasks in the event of a maintenance event.

 - Chart Review – A data steward has a task in progress, but needs to review manual or electronic charts in other systems before making a decision.

-Suppose that you review a task and decide that you think the different records are not the same person.
+Suppose that you review a task and decide that you think the different records are not the same entity.
 You mark the task status as Closed to indicate that you are done with the task.
 Alternatively, you might set the resolution reason to Not same person to provide additional insight to anyone who looks at the task in the future.
 You then review a second task, and you also mark that task as ‘Closed’ when you are done.

-However, for that task, you elected to link records together because you think they are the same person – for this task, you could set the resolution reason of ‘Same person’.
+However, for that task, you elected to link records together because you think they are the same entity – for this task, you could set the resolution reason of ‘Same person’.
 This helps distinguish between different tasks that may all have the same status of ‘Closed’.

 You can also update task assignees from the Task Details view.
 The task assignee is displayed near the top of the Task Details view.

 Assigning a task to yourself is helpful if you want to more quickly retrieve that task later.
 Assigning a task to another user is helpful if you intend to ask that other person to review the task for some reason.
 The image below shows an example of assigning a different task assignee (user).

 You can add comments at the source record level and/or task level.

 Click the comment icon, enter the comment text, and then click Add Comment.